 4. Standing charges

-(1) For each quarter during any of which a pipeline specified in Schedule 1 is a covered pipeline, a charge is payable for each specified pipeline in connection with the performance of the functions of the Authority under the Gas Pipelines Access (Western Australia) Act 1998 Part 6.
+(1) For each quarter, for each pipeline that during any of the quarter is specified in Schedule 1 and is a covered pipeline, a charge is payable in connection with the performance of the functions of the Authority under the Gas Pipelines Access (Western Australia) Act 1998 Part 6.

 (2) The charge under subregulation (1) for a pipeline is to be calculated using the formula —